Kolaru/GoodStartAtPythonForScientists/exercises/matplotlib/instruction.md

-# Numpy exercise
+# Matplotlib exercise

 ## Generate data

-Generate two array of 10000 random uniform number with `np.random.randn`, representing `x` and `y` coordinate of random points respectively.
+Generate two arrays of 10000 random normally distributed number with `np.random.randn`, representing `x` and `y` coordinate of random points respectively.

 ## Figure

-Create a figure with 3 subplots (3 lines and 1 column) and shared y-axis.
+Create a figure with 2 subplots (2 lines and 1 column) and shared y-axis.

 ## 1D subplot